DevExpress-Examples/vcl-smartcoreai-memo-example/README.md

 - The [SmartCore AI Components](https://blogs.embarcadero.com/introducing-the-smartcore-ai-components-pack/) package installed from GetIt
 - DevExpress VCL Components v25.1.3 or newer

-## Running the example
+## Run the Example

-To connect to an AI provider within this sample project, do the following:
+To connect to an AI provider within this sample project, you must:

 1. Open the main form in **Designer** mode.
 2. Select the OpenAI or Google Gemini provider component.